Hugius/FabiEngine3D/doc/GENERAL.md

 - **RGB**: Red Green Blue
 - **Mouse**: the physical peripheral known as "the mouse"
 - **Cursor**: the pointer within FabiEngine3D that is moved using the mouse
-- **Wireframe**: rendering mode that only draws lines/wires between all vertices
+- **Wireframe**: a rendering mode that only draws lines/wires between all vertices
 - **Face Culling**: an optimization technique where non-visible vertices are not rendered
-- **Instanced Rendering**: an optimization technique that is efficient for rendering a lot of the same meshes
+- **Instancing**: an optimization technique that is efficient for rendering a lot of the same meshes
 - **Raycasting**: the process of casting a ray from a position towards a direction
 - **AABB**: Axis Aligned Bounding Box
 - **Collision Detection**: the process of detecting collision between 2 AABBs
 - **Collision Response**: the process of responding to collision between 2 AABBs
 - **Reference Angle**: a rotational angle converted between 0&deg; and 90&deg;
 - **Transformation**: the combination of position/rotation/size
+- **FXAA**: Fast Approximate Anti Aliasing